Calif SR 254

 Founder's Grove

 Near Weott, this grove had an easy 1/2 mile self-guided walk with informational booklets available at the beginning of the trail.
-This well-travelled trail is a good example of old-growth redwood forest and contains a few very big trees, including the Founder's Tree (346 feet tall) and the Dyerville Giant (370 feet tall) which fell down in 1991.
+This well-traveled trail is a good example of old-growth redwood forest and contains a few very big trees, including the Founder's Tree (346 feet tall) and the Dyerville Giant (370 feet tall) which fell down in 1991.

 Founders Grove sign